gsheir/tacticvis/docs/analysis/index.md

 # Analysis pieces

-Listed from newest to oldest.
+Listed from newest to oldest, in terms of when the analysis was done.

 ## 2020-2021 WSL
 - Comparing shot locations across teams